 The mainline to me is very important, as this is what attaches you to the fish and needs to be top quality.
 I read many articles saying that they got some great braid from China, 1000mtrs for as little as £4….
 I find it hard to believe that this braid is any good.
 I like my braid to be a darkish colour and fairly thin cutting down on the drag it creates when fishing deep.
 Power Pro is my chosen braid and use it in all my fishing and has never let me down, I tend to use 60lb breaking strain as this covers most fishing in Norway.
 Never buy yellow/white braid as I am a strong believer that the fish can see this.
 Another Braid you should consider is the multi-coloured braid, this is not just for looks and serves a very important purpose.
 When you fish for both Skrei Cod and Coalfish it is so very important to know exactly where your shad is in the water column.

 Now the minefield, tackle.
-Please remember that this is just my personally thoughts and is here to hopefully help someone.
+Please remember that this is just my personal thoughts and is here to hopefully help someone.

 I tend to use slimmer bodied shads for these.
 The Coalfish have much smaller mouths than the Cod and find that they feed on smaller baitfish.
 I like bright colours for them and tend to fish them by sending the shad to the bottom then slowly but steadily retrieve it back.
 Normally the Coalfish are feeding mid-water and once you have found them be prepared to have your arms aching.
 Another very popular way of fishing for them is on or just below the surface by casting lures away from the boat and then fast retrieve, lures like the below are deadly for this style of fishing.

-All of the above information is personal thoughts on tackle and equipment and I am sure that everyone will think differently but I have tried to break each element down a little to try and help people who have either never been or are looking to brush up on some information with regards to equipment and tackle needed.
-This is a brief description as I could of gone on for ages about what hooks, split rings etc etc to take but that is very technical and have gone into more detail on this topic in another blog which can be found here.
+All of the above information regarding Norway fishing tackle are my personal thoughts and I am sure that everyone will think differently but I have tried to break each element down a little to try and help people who have either never been or are looking to brush up on some information with regards to equipment and tackle needed.
+This is a brief description as I could have gone on for ages about what hooks, split rings etc to take but that is very technical and have gone into more detail on this topic in another blog which can be found here.
 We also have a fantastic blog for those of you who prefer Plaice fishing which can be found here.

 Until next time, tight lines